jborgers/sonar-pmd/README.md

 1. Referred alternative Java Sonar rules are limited to rules from before 2016, newer Java Sonar rules are not referred to yet.
 If you find missing alternative rules please create a Github issue.
 2. The estimated amount of time to fix issues is only available for rules from before 2016.
-3. Properties of the rules cannot be changed via SonarQube, only defaults can be used.
+3. Properties of the rules cannot be changed via SonarQube, currently only defaults can be used.

 ## Java PMD rules summary